- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 People who suffer from ED are more likely to suffer from heart disease, stroke, and even death.
 In one study, they go as far as to say the risk is significantly higher and of particular concern.

-Medications such as Cialis and even Viagra may help protect against heart attack and stroke by enhancing the effect of nitric oxide (NO).
+Medications such as Cialis and Viagra may support vascular function and have been associated with improved cardiovascular outcomes in some studies, partly through their effect on nitric oxide (NO).
 NO is a chemical in the body that relaxes muscles in the penis and expands blood vessels.

 In one Swedish study1 of 43,145 men, 7.1 % of the group took PDE5 inhibitors for ED.
 Compared to those in the group who were not, they had a 33% lower chance of dying of heart-related issues and a 40% lower risk of hospitalization with heart failure.